intelligent-control-lab/AGen/full_preprocessing_demon.md

 cd ~/ngsim_env/scripts

+## this is the second part for preprocessing NGSim data
+## script is in YOURPATH/ngsim_env/scripts/
+## this function is mainly about extract_ngsim_features() at the bottom.
+## please change output_filename and n_expert_files based on holomatic data.
+## output path is YOURPATH/ngsim_env/data/trajectories/
 julia extract_ngsim_demonstrations.jl
 #code references both ngsim.h5 and ngsim_all.h5, so make a copy?
 cd ../data/trajectories
 cp ngsim_all.h5 ngsim.h5

+# for multi-agent ground truth generation
+## first please analysis through original NGSim to see which vehicles overlap at the same time
+## this is just simple visualization
+## pick a time span where there are multiple agents
+## please see example in multiagent_extract.py

+## pick these data out to firm a new .txt and start from first part of the preprocess
+## please note to modify 'offset' value in extract_ngsim_demonstrations.jl
+## this variable controls the starting point, time before that will be ignored

+## preprocessed data for 22 agents ground truth in i101 NGSim is in ./22agentGroundTruth
+## please put .h5 file to its path

 ```
 Congratulations!!
 You have completed the installation process.
 Navigate back to main [readme](https://github.com/sisl/ngsim_env/blob/master/README.md)
 page and look at the 'Train and run a single agent GAIL policy:' section to train a policy